-Recently I enjoyed a perfect salad at Beatrix at 519 N. Clark St. The krispy kale salad included pumpkin seeds, papaya, dates, parmesan and a white balsamic vinaigrette.
+I have been twice to Beatrix at 519 N. Clark St. The first time I had lunch and enjoyed the krispy kale salad included pumpkin seeds, papaya, dates, parmesan and a white balsamic vinaigrette.
+The second time, I enjoyed a latte and the chia pudding, made with chia seeds, coconut milk, and a mango passion fruit puree.
 This is a popular spot so make sure to make a reservation before you go.

 I recently went back to Kiki’s Bistro,with local friends.
 It has been a local institution serving great French food for over 25 years.
 It has a comfortable, warm atmosphere.
 From mussels, to duck and a filet to pate, it was a very good meal.
 900 N. Franklin.

 I recently went back to GT Fish & Oyster, known for its seafood and shared plates.
 I had been there after it opened in 2011 and was not overly impressed.
 But having received a Michelin Bib Gourmand designation, I decided to go back before a Goodman Theatre production.
 I was very impressed with the great service and food.
 My halibut entree was excellent as was shishito and watermelon appetizer with crab meat and a green tomato gazpacho.
 They are open for lunch, dinner and brunch on Saturday and Sunday.
 531 N. Wells.